 Instructions

 Bricklink is an absolutely amazing resource for building original Lego creations.
+Unfortunately, inventory number updates on the site has rendered the parts lists I created here unusable.

 Below are instructions available for download in PDF form.
 Each set of instructions includes a Bill Of Materials which will outline the complete list of parts needed to build the model.
-Bricklink includes a wanted list feature which allows users to create a list of any desired parts and then convert it directly into orders from their store.

 Feedback